RSS

 Gardens, Walls, and Fences

 Fancy gardens and extensive landscaping are generally among the biggest losers.
 The same applies to large walls and elaborate fences.
-Homeowners can spend tens of thousands on making the grounds of a home beautiful, but rarely recoup their investment.
+Homeowners can spend tens of thousands on beautifying their home's grounds but rarely recoup their investment.
 Why?

 Unless you’ve a horticultural buyer looking at your home, most buyers consider the time and money required to maintain lavish landscaping.
 However, that’s not to say that your home shouldn’t have lovely grounds.
 The same situation can work against you if your home is perceived as the “weak link” of the neighbourhood because of its landscaping.

-The key is to design your landscaping in harmony with the surrounding homes in your area.
+The key is to design your landscaping in harmony with the surrounding homes.
 If that requires spending a little money, so be it.
 But don’t expect to get it out at the sale price.

 Functional and Structural Improvements

-Here’s a sad paradox: Many of the improvements that have the most value for you as a homeowner often end up being the worst performers in terms of resale value.
-And usually, those improvements are from a functional or structural standpoint.
+Here’s a sad paradox: Many of the improvements that offer the most outstanding value to you as a homeowner often deliver the lowest resale value.
+And usually, those improvements are functional or structural.

-For example, adding a new plumbing system will make your life in your home more comfortable.
+For example, installing a new plumbing system will make your home more comfortable.
 Still, they’ll fail to recoup their costs in added home value unless you live there for some time.

 Unfortunately, when certain functional items fail, you have no choice but to fix them.
-This includes water heaters, HVAC units, plumbing, and foundational problems.
+This includes water heaters, HVAC systems, plumbing, and foundation issues.
 However, be cautious about where you spend your hard-earned dollars.
 As the saying goes, “If it ain’t broke, don’t fix it.”

 How to Avoid Home Repair Rip-Offs

-By now, you’ve probably identified several areas you could improve on your home and start reaping extra dollars in value.
+By now, you’ve probably identified several areas you could improve in your home and start reaping extra dollars in value.
 But there’s still another hurdle to overcome.
 And it’s an important one.

-Thousands of consumers complain to the Better Business Bureau about home repair rip-offs each year.
+Thousands of consumers report home repair scams to the Better Business Bureau each year.
 Home repairs are second only to car repairs on the “rip-off” list.

 Here’s the inside story on the most common games played, plus several tips to help you avoid becoming another contractor victim.